 All these also had to be finished timely.
 Outdated documentation was a problem.
 Because it is an academic institution, licensing and staffing costs were essential factors.
 Although it is an essential setback in government and higher education organizations where the administration has increasing data needs, the pool of people is small.

 The head of the IT department was hunting for ETL tools intending to make some modifications.
 When assessing vendors, he looked for documentation, license fees, improved performance, and the ability to operate within existing workforce levels.
 CPU-based licensing costs would be significant.

 As a result, they tried to figure out how to re-architect the entire system.
 They did it to reduce the CPU footprint enough so that the licensing could work.
 But it is a process that would create other limitations.
 It was a clear advantage to integrate and use the product without having to hire more developers.
 Therefore it has been a major motivator for companies considering automation for their teams.

 The Final Solution

 Overall, we can say that data warehousing is an excellent option for generating a higher return on investment.
-If you, too, want to earn more returns and grow your business through business intelligence, then Thinklayer will help you fulfill this dream by providing the best Data Warehousing Solutions.
+If you, too, want to earn more returns and grow your business through business intelligence, then Thinklayer will help you fulfill this dream by providing the best Data Warehouse Solutions.